AviAgarwal27/election-blog/content/post/2024-09-16-post-2-modeling-using-the-economy/index.md

 # Predictions and Concluding Thoughts

 Given its poor in-sample model fit, I decided not to use the S&P 500 as a predictor for the election.
-All the economic predictors suggest a Donald Trump victory, but at a 95% confidence interval, an extremely wide range of outcomes is possible.
+All the economic predictors suggest a Donald Trump popular vote victory, but at a 95% confidence interval, an extremely wide range of outcomes is possible.

 Table: <span id="tab:unnamed-chunk-18"></span>Table 1: **Predicted 2024 Incumbent